se-edu/se-book/testing/testingTypes/exploratoryVsScriptedTesting/what/text.md

 {{ icon_example }} Here is an example thought process behind a segment of an exploratory testing session:

 > “Hmm... looks like feature x is broken.
-This usually means feature n and k could be broken too; we need to look at them soon.
+This usually means feature n and k could be broken too; you need to look at them soon.
-> But before that, let us give a good test run to feature y because users can still use the product if feature y works, even if x doesn’t work.
-Now, if feature y doesn’t work 100%, we have a major problem and this has to be made known to the development team sooner rather than later...”
+> But before that, you should give a good test run to feature y because users can still use the product if feature y works, even if x doesn’t work.
+Now, if feature y doesn’t work 100%, you have a major problem and this has to be made known to the development team sooner rather than later...”

 </box>